Connecticut Military and Veterans Benefits

 Charter Oak State College offers a 50% course fee waiver for eligible Veterans.

 Who is eligible for Connecticut Military Service Member, Veteran and Dependent Tuition Waivers?
-To be eligible for a tuition waive Veterans must meet the following requirements:
+To be eligible for a tuition waiver Veterans must meet the following requirements:

 • Connecticut resident, and